Hydrafacials vs Microdermabrasion: What's the Difference and Which Is Better?

 And there you have it!
 The full breakdown of the difference between Hydra facials vs. microdermabrasion!

+Of the two its quite clear that a Hydrafacial comes out on top.
 If you want to schedule an appointment or learn more about how these treatments work, feel free to contact us and let us know how we can help you!